santihbc/latex/README.md

 ### Setup example

-This line will start a FastCGI server listening on `127.0.0.1:9096` and will prepend CDN's URL (`https://ddori5d5np0fr.cloudfront.net/`) to the resulting
+This line will start a FastCGI server listening on `127.0.0.1:9096` and will prepend a CDN's URL (`https://ddori5d5np0fr.cloudfront.net/`) to the resulting
 image:

 ```
 go-latex-server -t fastcgi -l 127.0.0.1 -p 9096 -r https://ddori5d5np0fr.cloudfront.net/ run &
 ```

-This is a configuration snippet for [nginx](http://nginx.org), this snippet assumes that we are going to serve the API on `http://example.org/api/latex` and that we are going to use a CDN to serve images.
+This is a configuration snippet for [nginx](http://nginx.org).
+This example assumes that we are going to serve the API on `http://example.org/api/latex` and to use a CDN to serve images.

 ```
 server {
-  # External image server.
-A CDN could be pointed here.
+  # Image server.
+A CDN may proxy to here.
   server_name direct-images.example.org;
   root /var/www/latex-server/images/;
 }